Fjallripa/Gomoku-AI/project/to_do.md

 # Current to do items

 * Current step in project: End of objective 1.
 Before test can be written, some compile time problems have to be fixed.
-  +  In `miniscore.cc`, a solution has to be found for getting the max value of a deque.
   +  In `miniscore.cc`, a solution has to be found for letting the algorithm know the size of the group.